godotengine/godot-benchmarks/CONTRIBUTING.md

 [GDScript style guide](https://docs.godotengine.org/en/latest/tutorials/scripting/gdscript/gdscript_styleguide.html)
 when writing new scripts.
 Adding type hints is recommended whenever possible, unless you are specifically benchmarking non-typed scripts.

+> C# benchmark functions must begin with `Benchmark`, instead of `benchmark_`.
+> For C# benchmarks to be available, you must use the .NET version of the engine.

 ### Test the benchmark